U.S. Chargé daffaires a.i. Angela Aggeler visits Gwadar - UrduPoint

 U.S. Chargé d'affaires a.i.
 Angela Aggeler visits Gwadar

-Islamabad (UrduPoint / Pakistan Point News - 08th April, 2021) Chargé d'affaires a.i.
-Angela Aggeler visited Gwadar on April 8.
+Islamabad (UrduPoint / Pakistan Point News - 09th April, 2021) Chargé d'affaires Angela Aggeler visited Gwadar on April 8.
 Aggeler was the first U.S. official to visit Gwadar in 15 years, and this was her second trip to Balochistan.

-Aggeler highlighted U.S.-Pakistan cooperation on maritime security, increased commercial and economic ties between the United States and Balochistan, and promoting prosperity in Balochistan.
+Aggeler highlighted U.S.-Pakistan cooperation on maritime security, increased commercial and economic ties between the United States and Pakistan, and promoting prosperity across the region.